squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 aws ec2 describe-availability-zones --output table --query 'AvailabilityZones[0].[RegionName]'
 ```

+Check that the region and Bare-metal instance you choose are supported for Nutanix Cloud Cluster : https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Clusters-AWS:aws-clusters-aws-xi-supported-regions-metals.html

 If you want to define your own IP ranges, edit [main.tf](main.tf)  (I will change that later to put everything as a variable)